andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 ## Alternative approaches using ANY or SOME
 Crunchy Data's post [Postgres Query Boost: Using ANY Instead of IN](https://www.crunchydata.com/blog/postgres-query-boost-using-any-instead-of-in) describes how `IN` is more restrictive on the input.

-A more usable to `IN` can be using `ANY` or `SOME`, which has more flexibility in handling the list of values.
+A more usable alternative to `IN` can be using `ANY` or `SOME`, which has more flexibility in handling the list of values.

 Here's A CTE example using `ANY`:
 ```sql